Roboy/flexrayusbinterface/README.md

 ```

 ## Before running your program #
-__NOTE: We recommend copying the udev rules file to /etc/udev/rules.d/, otherwise the communication with the ftdi device will require running your program with `sudo or adding your user to the group dialout`__
+__NOTE: We recommend copying the udev rules file to /etc/udev/rules.d/, otherwise the communication with the ftdi device will require you to manually unload the ftdi_sio kernel modules whenever you rep-plug the USB cable.`__

 The udev rules currently act on every device of the same type (go check them out).
 If you would like to limit it to a specific device with a unique serial, add the following parameter to the file before coping it over (or copy it again after):
 ```bash